-This document is still a draft.
-It will be used initially to inform the Economic Blueprint work in Totnes, and other local activities relating to building this new kind of local economy.
-For more information on the wider project please see "Totnes Economic Blueprint - Project Summary.doc".
+This document will be used to inform and guide the Economic Blueprint work in Totnes, and other local activities relating to building this new kind of local economy.

 OUR ASSUMPTIONS

 These assumptions were not discussed at workshop, but were requested since to help frame our work and have been approved by the whole team.
 They are based on the Transition Network's assumptions: